Monday, April 3, 2017

 • Introduction:

--Contrary to what some might believe or expect, the Jews were never saved by keeping the Mosaic Law.
+-Contrary to what certain people might believe or what has been popularized by authors such as C.I.
+Scofield, the Jews were never saved by keeping the Mosaic Law.
 The performing of animal sacrifices did not resolve the problem of sin for the Jewish people.
 In other words, the basis of justification before God has always been by the grace of God through trust in Him, even prior to the crucifixion of Jesus Christ.
-Isaiah 55:1 says, "Ho, every one that thirsteth, come ye to the waters, and he that hath no money; come ye, buy, and eat; yea, come, buy wine and milk without money and without price."
-That text communicates a theology of grace alone.
-Spiritual strength and joy are given to us freely in Christ.

--It would be inconsistent to believe that justification during the Old Covenant was on the basis of keeping the Law and that, in the New Covenant, it is by the grace of God apart from good works.
-Both assert the moral depravity of mankind (1 Kings 8:46; Psalm 14; Romans 3:9-23).
-If we had to earn a right standing before God by performing good deeds even in part, then no one on earth would be going to heaven because God requires perfect obedience to the Law (Deuteronomy 27:26; Galatians 3:10).
 There is no transition of justification by works to grace through faith recorded in the Scriptures.

+-It would be inconsistent to believe that justification during the Old Covenant was on the basis of keeping the Law and that, in the New Covenant, it is by the grace of God apart from works of merit.
+Both assert the sinfulness of mankind (1 Kings 8:46; Psalm 14:1-2; Romans 3:9-23).
+If we had to earn a right standing before God by performing good deeds even in part, then no one on earth would be going to heaven because he requires perfect obedience and no one lives up to that standard of righteousness (Deuteronomy 27:26; Galatians 3:10).
+The penalty for sin is death, and the genealogies of the Old Testament bear this point out.

--In Genesis chapters 12 and 15, Abraham believed God according to the promises and new revelation pertaining to the message of the gospel.
+-In Genesis chapters 12 and 15, Abraham believed God according to the promises and new revelation pertaining to the gospel.
 He would be given descendants as numerous as the stars.
 This man's faith was the instrument of his justification before God (Genesis 15:6).
 How could Abraham be justified by keeping the Law when he lived approximately 500 years before it was given to the Jews?
 Moreover, he was in Gentile territory when God spoke to him, which leaves open the door to the gospel message which includes both Jew and Gentile.

 • Abraham And King David In Romans Chapter Four: